front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 1. add a `clicksCounter` field to the existing `Product` type
 2. add an `incrementProductCounter` mutation

-It could look like so:
+It could look something like this:

 ```graphql
 # my-module/server/modules/clicks-counters/schema.gql